 Credit: Visit Buffalo Niagara

-Niagara Falls Underground Railroad Heritage Center (pictured): With September being officially declared International Underground Railroad Month, there’s never been a better time or a better place to learn about New York’s important role in the abolitionist movement and in helping freedom seekers escape slavery.
+Niagara Falls Underground Railroad Heritage Center (pictured): This is a great place to learn about New York’s important role in the abolitionist movement and in helping freedom seekers escape slavery.
 Located in the 1863 U.S. Customs House in Niagara Falls, the heritage center offers a view onto the location of the former International Suspension Bridge that many freedom seekers, including Harriet Tubman, used to cross into Canada.
 Advanced ticket purchases highly recommended.

 Walking Tour of Downtown Buffalo: See why Buffalo became known as the Queen City on Explore Buffalo’s thoughtfully curated walking tour series that includes walks like “Masters of American Architecture” featuring early 20th century works by the country’s most prominent architects, “Presidents in Buffalo” that explores the city’s role in presidential history, or the “Downtown Murals Walking Tour,” which uncovers the street art redefining the city today.
 Advanced reservations required, including for Explore Passholders.

 Cave of the Winds: Get up close and personal with the power and majesty of Niagara Falls at the Cave of the Winds.
 After donning a requisite souvenir poncho, take an elevator down into the awe-inspiring Niagara Gorge where wooden walkways lead to the “Hurricane Deck,” mere feet from the base of the Bridal Veil Falls.
 Advanced reservations required.